MichaIng/DietPi-Docs/docs/software/vpn.md

     tailscale up
     ```

     Tailscale helps you connect your devices together.
-For that to be possible, Tailscale needs to run on your device.
+For that to be possible, Tailscale needs to also be installed on other devices that you want to connect to.

 === "Service control"

-    Since Tailscale runs as systemd service, it can be controlled with the following commands:
+    Since Tailscale runs as a systemd service, it can be controlled with the following commands:

     ```sh
     systemctl status tailscale